 ... returns the preferred payment method."

-… completes with not found error on invalid URLs."
+... completes with a not-found error on invalid URLs."

 // Unecessary verbosity func test_givenASuccessfulResponseWhenTheScreenAppearShouldShowSomeContent()